Sakkarai Pongal Recipe (Chakkara Pongal)

 There are many variations of this sakkarai pongal recipe, as every household has its own unique way of preparing it.

-You can also experiment with adding grated carrots or pumpkin for a twist in flavor and texture.
+You can also experiment with adding grated carrots or pumpkin for a flavor and texture twist.

 Jaggery can be replaced with granulated white sugar, brown sugar, palm sugar, or coconut sugar.
 The color of the pongal will depend on the color of the jaggery or the sweetener added.